JackRoy00/experience-platform.en/help/destinations/catalog/social/facebook.md

 ## Overview {#overview}

-Activate profiles for your [!DNL Facebook] campaigns for audience targeting, personalization, and suppression based on hashed emails.
+Activate profiles for your [!DNL Facebook] campaigns for audience targeting, personalization, and suppression based on hashed emails or phone numbers.

 You can use this destination for audience targeting across [!DNL Facebook’s] family of apps that are supported by [!DNL Custom Audiences], including [!DNL Facebook], [!DNL Instagram], [!DNL Audience Network], and [!DNL Messenger].
 Selection of the app that you want to run campaign against is indicated at the placement level in [!DNL Facebook Ads Manager].